qyTao185/BGI-Alzheimer-s-Hippocampal-Atlas/README.md

 Single-nucleus RNA sequencing data

 All raw data have been deposited to CNGB Nucleotide Sequence Archive (accession code: CNP0005077, https://db.cngb.org/search/project/CNP0005077/) and are publicly available as of the date of publication.
 Accession numbers are listed in the key resources table.
+Additionally, we have created an interactive website (https://db.cngb.org/stomics/hhsta/) where the analyzed data can be freely downloaded.